AllskyTeam/allsky/README.md

 	* Removed the harmless `deprecated pixel format used` message from the timelapse log file.
 That message only confused people.
 	* Improved the auto-exposure for RPiHQ cameras.
 	* Made numerous changes to the ZWO and RPiHQ camera's code that will make it easier to maintain and add new features in the future.
-	* If Allsky is stopped while a file is being uploaded to a remote server, that upload will continue, eliminating cases where a temporary file would be left.
+	* If Allsky is stopped while a file is being uploaded to a remote server, the upload continues, eliminating cases where a temporary file would be left.
 	* Decreased other cases where temporary files would be left on remote servers during uploads.
 Also, uploads now perform additional error checking to help in debugging.
 	* Added a `--debug` option to `allsky/scripts/upload.sh` to aid in debugging uploads.
 	* Upload log files are only created if there was an error; this saves writes to SD cards.
-	* Allsky will now stop with an error message on unrecoverable errors (e.g., not camera found).
+	* Allsky will now stop with an error message on unrecoverable errors (e.g., no camera found).
 It used to keep restarting and failing forever.
 	* More meaningful messages are displayed as images.
 For example, in most cases `ERROR.
 See /var/log/allsky.log` messages have been replaced with messages containing additional information, for example, `*** ERROR ***  Allsky Stopped!
 ZWO camera not found!`.
+	* If Allsky is restarted, a new "Allsky software is restarting" message is displayed, instead of a "stopping" followed by "starting" message.
 	* The timelapse debug output no longer includes one line for each of several thousand images proced.
 This make it easier to see any actual errors.
 	* Startrails and Keogram creation no longer crash if invalid files are found.
 	* Removed the `allsky/scripts/filename.sh` file.